miruna20/Vertebrae-Shape-Completion/README.md

 1) For each vertebra:

-    1.1) Apply FPS o partial pcd to obtain a point cloud with 4096k
+    1.1) Apply FPS on partial pcd to obtain a point cloud with 4096 points

-    1.2) Apply PDS on complete mesh to obtain a point cloud with 4096
+    1.2) Apply PDS on complete mesh to obtain a point cloud with 4096 points